Group trainings in Nonviolent Communication principles and skills

-Connective Communication is not about acting nice or suppressing feelings.
+This language is not about acting nice or suppressing feelings.
 It’s not a trick for getting people to do what we want.
-This work is about changing the channel from what’s wrong with you or me to what we each value right now.
+This work is about changing the channel from what’s wrong with you or me to what we each value and care about.
 It’s a practice of choosing where we put our attention.

-We shift focus from our habitual stories of judgment and blame to being present with what’s going on inside us.
-We discover and take direction from what we care about, what matters to us, what we’re aiming for.
+We shift focus from our habitual mental stories of judgment and evaluation to being present with what’s going on inside us.
+We discover and take direction from what matters to us, what we’re aiming for.
 Our feelings are valuable indicators conveying this information.

 The premise of Nonviolent Communication is that all humans share the same needs, like safety, belonging, and freedom.
 Everything we say and do is motivated by a desire to fulfill a need.

-Our purpose is mutual understanding that considers everyone’s needs.
+Our purpose is mutual understanding and consideration of everyone’s needs.

-Out of this awareness, creative solutions arise naturally.
+Out of this awareness, compassion and creative solutions arise naturally.